 Today ask God to help you get your eyes off of yourself and onto others.
 Ask Him to give you the words to speak life into someone else.
 Tell everyone you can about God's great love.
 Don't let what happened to Katelyn happen again.
 Today you can change someone's life and it starts by stepping out of your comfort zone.

 At the beginning of my senior year I realized that I only had one year left to really impact my school and friends.
 I began to ask God what I could do to make a difference.
-After starting the new semester God reminded me what He called me to do to see transformation and I wanted to share that with you.
+After spending lots of time in prayer God revealsed to me a few things that I could do to impact the lives of those around me.

 If you want to impact the people around you seek God first.
 This seems like a very obvious thing, but it's definitely not always easy.
 Junior year I was on fire for God and ready to make a difference.
 I had so many plans of what I wanted to do, but didn't get them done because I got distracted.
 I was distracted by friends, boys, and even school.
 The last day of school I ran out in excitement, but soon remembered that I hadn't accomplished all of the things God had called me to do that school year.